 Jaime (Letourneau) McArdle, instructor, Bath & Alleghany Counties

 Gretta Sandberg, instructor, Highland County

 This project is funded in part by the Alleghany Foundation, the Bath County Arts Association and the Highland County Arts Council.

 Violin, Viola lessons are offered at Garth Newel Music Center.
 Contact Jaime for details at email@example.com

 or call 540.839.2617

-All string instruments are offered at the Highland Center with the Highland County String Program.
-Contact Gretta Sandberg at 540.468.2769 or email firstname.lastname@example.org
+All string instruments are offered at the Highland Center in Monterey, VA with the Highland County String Program.
+Contact Gretta at 540.468.2769 or email firstname.lastname@example.org

-Violin lessons are offered at First Presbyterian Church in Covington.
+Violin lessons are offered at the Clifton Forge School of the Arts in Clifton Forge, VA.
 Call Jaime at 540.839.2617 for details or email email@example.com